 - Full time employees are entitled to a minimum of four weeks of paid annual leave for each year of completed service, up to 152 hours.
 Part time employees are entitled to a minimum of four weeks of paid annual leave per year paid on a pro rata basis according to the number of hours they are ordinarily required work in a four week period.
 Casual employees are not entitled to annual leave. - Annual leave is a minimum entitlement in the Minimum Conditions of Employment Act 1993 and the Cleaners and Caretakers (Car and Caravan Parks) Award sets out additional requirements regarding annual leave and annual leave loading. - During a period of annual leave an employee must be paid annual leave loading of 17.5%.
-If an employee would have received any additional rates for work performed in ordinary hours, had they not been on leave, and such additional rates would have entitled them to a greater amount than the 17.5% loading, then such additional rates must be paid in lieu of the 17.5% loading. - Annual leave loading is not paid on pro rata leave paid out on termination. - Annual leave accrues on a weekly basis: - A full time employee accrues 2.923 hours of annual leave for each completed week of work. - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week of work. - o Visit Wageline's Annual Leave Calculation Guide to help work out annual leave entitlements. - Wageline's record keeping templates include an annual leave record template.
+If an employee would have received any additional rates for work performed in ordinary hours, had they not been on leave, and such additional rates would have entitled them to a greater amount than the 17.5% loading, then such additional rates must be paid in lieu of the 17.5% loading. - On termination, annual leave loading of 17.5% is paid out on fully accrued annual leave entitlements for completed years of employment.
+Annual leave loading is not paid on proportionate leave (leave accrued in an incomplete year of employment) on termination. - Annual leave accrues on a weekly basis: - A full time employee accrues 2.923 hours of annual leave for each completed week of work. - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week of work. - Visit Wageline's Annual leave calculation guide to help work out annual leave entitlements. - Wageline's Employment record obligations for WA award employers publication includes a leave record template. - The COVID-19 General Order has implemented new annual leave flexibility provisions enabling employers and employees to agree to an employee taking twice as much annual leave at half pay or to agree for the employee to take annual leave in advance. - These provisions apply to all full time and part time employees covered by this WA award effective from 14 April 2020 until 31 July 2020, unless extended. - The annual leave at half pay provisions in the COVID-19 General Order are: - o Instead of an employee taking paid annual leave at full pay, the employee and their employer may agree to the employee taking twice as much leave at half pay.